NoBirdInTree/Code_Report/README.md

 Poli_Polarization.pdf - (Paper Accepted) "Online Partisan Polarization of COVID-19".
 2021 International Conference on Data Mining Workshops.
 Paper ID: DM821.

+COVID-19_Tracker_Correspondence.pdf--  (Manuscript Submitted) "Tracking COVID-19 Vaccine Development and Approvals: An Online Resource that Simplifies the Evolving Global Landscape of COVID-19 Vaccines" has been submitted to The Lancet Digital Health.
+Since the option of the group authorship is not provided and the cap is 5, I am listed in the group acknowledgement.

 -------------------------------------------------

 ## Extracurricular explorations through internships: